-‘Formaggio fritto’ literally (fried cheese) is a traditional dish from Abruzzo, in specific from the province of Teramo.
+‘Formaggio fritto’ literally (fried cheese) is a traditional dish from Abruzzo, especially in the province of Teramo.

 It is one of the most delicious, tasty and traditional dishes of the Abruzzo region.
-The origin of this dish comes from the pastoralism which has been key for centuries in this region.
-Still, today whether in a farmhouse, a ‘Sagra’ (festival) or a starred restaurant, fried cheese will never be missing on the table.
+The origin of this dish comes from pastoralism, which has been key for centuries in this region.
+Still, today whether in a farmhouse, a ‘Sagra’ (festival), or a starred restaurant, fried cheese will be never missing on the table.

-1 litre of seed oil (Sunflower or any other)
+1 liter of seed oil (Sunflower or any other)

 - A plastic bowl

 In a small plastic bowl beat the egg, add the water and flour.
 Mix it well!
 It should about the same consistency of custard cream.
 Add water if it is too strong, or extra flour if too liquid.

 Bring the oil to temperature (around 160 C degrees), put some extra flour into the plate, and cover the cheese with some flour so that the batter sticks well around the cheese.

 Deep the cheese into the batter, help yourself with a fork to lift the cheese, and let the extra butter drop.
 Slowly drop into the hot oil and fry until brown.

 Dry the extra oil over some kitchen paper or frying paper and serve immediately.